The best of traditional Chinese martial arts and modern training methods combined in a pragmatic system of combatives and self-defense!

 GM.
 Kwan Kwok Fai with GM.
 Liu Shao Quan.

-Here at the Bak Mei Chin-na San-da Academy in Calgary, Alberta, Canada, we know that martial arts - like anything in life - must evolve: that while it is important to honour our roots, life and society changes, and so must we.
+At the Bak Mei Chin-na San-da Academy in Calgary, Alberta, Canada, we know that martial arts - like anything in life - must evolve: that while it is important to honour our roots, life and society changes, and so must we.

 Our system teaches traditional Bak Mei kung fu - a rare Southern Chinese boxing system known for it's in-fighting, short power and sheer ferocity.